Matching Queues with Abandonments in Quantum Switches: Stability and Throughput Analysis: Three-way matching in a Y-topology

-we have that the total number of three-way matchings attempted in the $t$-th slot is given by $ M(t) = \min\left\{Q_1(t)-D_1(t)+S_1(t),\,\, Q_2(t)-D_2(t)+S_2(t),\,\, U(t) \right\}. $ The term $U(t)$ in the definition of $M(t)$ is a negative binomial random variable that represents the number of three-way matching attempts needed to obtain $N(t)+A(t)$ successful ones.
+The term $U(t)$ in the definition of $M(t)$ is a negative binomial random variable that represents the number of three-way matching attempts needed to obtain $N(t)+A(t)$ successful ones.
 By the definition of $M(t)$, three-way matchings are attempted in each slot until there are either no more requests or any of the types of qubits.
 Thus, similar to that for the two-way matching system, $M(t)$ is defined to ensure that at least one of the queues is always empty.
 Finally, for this system, the throughput is defined as

 Unlike in the definition of throughput of the two-way matching system, we now only consider the three-way matchings as part of the throughput, as two-way matchings in this system are failed attempts.
-If the Markov chain $Q(\cdot)$ is ergodic, then the throughput is simply be given by $\mathbb{E}\big[\sum_{\ell=1}^{M(\cdot)} Y_\ell(\cdot)\big] = p \mathbb{E}[M(\cdot)]$, where the expectation is taken with respect to the steady-state distribution.
+If the Markov chain $Q(\cdot)$ is ergodic, then the throughput is simply be given by